Michael000777/23me_PharmGKB/README.md

 **METHODS**

-Access Jupyter Notbook in REPO for details.
+Access Jupyter Notebook in REPO for details.
 Creation of Drug-Variant association networks and others.